anandjn/hello-world/README.md

 # hello-world
-This is anand-jn learning github
+This is anand-jn learning github.
 I am an engineering graduate in Computer Science from India.